 According to the opinions of many trekkers Annapurna Circuit is challenging though not an overly difficult trek.
 The hardness of the route is determined by many factors, such as duration, weather, altitude sickness, the physical condition of the travelers.
 To those who are used to hiking in the lower mountains, this trek will be a great adventure.
 There can always be some minor inconveniences like overcrowded teahouses, blisters and poor weather, but the everyday challenges only make the expedition more exciting and memorable.
 If you are not convinced about the classic Circuit, you can always choose the alternate routes – Annapurna Base Camp or Annapurna Sanctuary which are relatively easier ones as the elevation is about 1500 meters lower.
 If you still can’t decide which trek to take, we are happy to help you make the decision.

 How to prepare for the first trekking?

 Such an adventure like the Annapurna trekking in Nepal requires right the preparation.
 In this part of the article we will provide you essential information about the steps you need to take prior to your first Himalaya expedition as well as the things that should be considered.
 Let’s take a closer look at the packing and preparing your body for this challenge.
 It was vital to take some time to make yourself ready to fully enjoy the expedition of your lifetime.
 Those days spent on the trek, in mountain villages among cordial and hospitable people will leave beautiful memories for the long years to come.
 Who does not dream of a trip to the Himalayas?
 As appealing as it sounds you must be aware that not your all-inclusive holiday in Spain with the same warm and sunny weather every day.
 Take into consideration that you have to educate yourself in the field of the high mountains trekking, before you even book a flight, especially if you are a novice.

-For those who already trekked the Nepali trails and want to learn some new things and for the newbies here are some useful tips about the preparation for the first Annapurna trekking.
+For those who already trekked the Nepali trails and want to learn some new things and for the newbies here are some useful tips about the preparation.